-- The use of putty to cover small cracks or face nails holes should be considered normal in hardwood flooring installations. - Make sure when the installation is complete that the expansion spacers are removed and the expansion space is covered with the appropriate molding such as, base board and 1/4 round or shoe molding.
-Do not nail moldings into the floor but nail into the wall. - Vacuum the floor thoroughly using the soft brush attachment or dust mop to remove any dirt and debris. - Use a quality Hardwood Flooring cleaner to finish the floor.
-We recommend Bona Swedish Formula Hardwood Cleaner
+- The use of putty or a non-silicone based filler to cover small cracks or face nails holes should be considered normal in hardwood flooring installations.
+Test filler on spare pieces first to ensure it blends with the floor. - Make sure when the installation is complete that the expansion spacers are removed and the expansion space is covered with the appropriate molding such as baseboard and 1/4 round or shoe molding.
+Do not nail moldings into the floor but nail into the wall. - Vacuum the floor thoroughly using the soft brush attachment or dust mop to remove any dirt and debris. - Use a quality Hardwood Flooring cleaner to finish the floor. - If the floor is to be covered, do not use plastic use a breathable wrap, or material such as cardboard or kraft paper to protect the finish. - Final inspection by the end user should be conducted from a standing position.